Thesis and Dissertation Information

 Please note: if a committee includes an Affiliate Graduate Faculty member (a volunteer not employed by Western), that person will not be able to sign the topic approval esign form.
 They should email gradschool@wwu.edu with a statement agreeing to participate on the committee.
 The email should come from their professional email address and include a CV or enough information in the signature to determine whether the individual meets the criteria for Affiliate member.

-Using humans or live vertebrates as research subjects requires prior approval separate from thesis topic approval.
-Please see Research Compliance for more information.
-RSP is in the process of updating its research compliance webpages including forms, templates, checklists, and general information specific to human subjects research as we migrate to the Drupal platform.
-Please contact compliance@wwu.edu for more information.
+Using humans or live vertebrates as research participants requires prior approval separate from the dissertation or thesis topic approval.
+Please see Research Integrity and Compliance for more information.
+Please contact researchintegrity@wwu.edu for more information.

-Topic approval forms that indicate human subjects, live vertebrate subjects, or scientific diving activities will be forwarded to the appropriate offices for review.
+Topic approval forms that indicate human participants, live vertebrate animals, or scientific diving activities will be forwarded to the appropriate offices for review.

 Register for Thesis or Dissertation Credits